About Mira Nakashima

 Mira Nakashima-Yarnall, born 1942 in Seattle, WA, followed her father’s path by becoming a woodworker.
 She attended Harvard University and received a Masters degree in Architecture from Waseda University in Tokyo.
 She worked with her father for many years as a colleague and designer in his workshop.

 Since her father’s death in 1990, she has been the creative director of the Nakashima studio, in New Hope, PA, where she continues to produce her father’s classic furniture designs, also designing and producing her own work from this location.

 Interview date: 16th of November, 2012

 With such a long break in our interview format it felt right that we return with an interviewee of real significance, someone we had great respect for.
-We both feel really honoured to be able to get the opportunity to connect with Mira Nakashima, daughter of the great furniture designer George.
-For a long time their work has been a big inspiration, not only in the products they create but the philosophy that George attached to his company over the years.
+We both feel really honoured to be able to get the opportunity to connect with Mira Nakashima, daughter of the great furniture designer George Nakashima.
+For a long time their work has been a big inspiration, not only in the products they create but the philosophy that George attached to the company over the years.

 1. Hi Mira, could you briefly summarise what the Nakashima studio is, and the work it undertakes?

 We make individually designed and crafted wooden furnishings, based on the tradition of George Nakashima.